joeshaw/wemo-homekit/README.md

 Copyright 2017 Joe Shaw

-`wemo-homecontrol` is licensed under the MIT License.
+`wemo-homekit` is licensed under the MIT License.
 See the LICENSE file for details.